iamshaqir/KeyNotS/resources/github-profile.md

-# KeyNotS: Quick Reference for Backend Engineering
+# KeyNotS: Quick References for Backend Engineering

 Welcome to KeyNotS, your go-to resource for quick references or cheat sheets related to backend engineering such as `Java`, `Microservices`, `APIs`, `Spring Boot`, `Spring Cloud`, `Kafka`, `Linux`, `Jenkins`, `Docker`, `Kubernetes`, `Git` etc.

 ## Explore KeyNotS Resources

 Dive into a variety of resources tailored for backend engineers:

-1. Save time with cheat sheet snippets for `Linux`, `Git`, `Docker` etc.
+- Save time with cheat code snippets for Linux, Git, Docker etc.
-2. Resources for backend engineering focusing on performance.
+- Resources for backend engineering focusing on performance
-3. Discover tips for managing your services efficiently and securely, covering topics like API design, testing, and performance optimization.
+- Discover tips for managing your services efficiently and securely, covering topics like API design, testing, and performance optimization.

 ## Developer Quotes
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark)